luisdiogo2071317/azure-docs.pt-pt/articles/iot-central/howto-export-data.md

     {
         using (var reader = AvroContainer.CreateGenericReader(fileStream))
         {
-            // For one Avro Container, it may contains multiple blocks
+            // For one AVRO container, where a container can contain multiple blocks,
-            // Loop through each block within the container while (reader.MoveNext())
+            // loop through each block in the container. while (reader.MoveNext())
             {
-                // Loop through Avro record inside the block and extract the
+                // Loop through the AVRO records in the block and extract the fields. foreach (AvroRecord record in reader.Current.Objects)
-                // fields from it
-                foreach (AvroRecord record in reader.Current.Objects)
                 {
                     // Get the field value directly.
 You can also yield return
-                    // record and make the function IEnumerable<AvroRecord>
-                    var deviceId = record.GetField<string>("id");
+                    // records and make the function IEnumerable<AvroRecord>. var deviceId = record.GetField<string>("id");

                     // The device template information is stored in a sub-record
-                    // under the "deviceTemplate" field.
+                    // under the deviceTemplate field.
                     var deviceTemplateRecord = record.GetField<AvroRecord>("deviceTemplate");
                     var templateId = deviceTemplateRecord.GetField<string>("id");
                     var templateVersion = deviceTemplateRecord.GetField<string>("version");

-                    // The settings and properties are nested two levels deep,
+                    // The settings and properties are nested two levels deep.
-                    // with the first level indicating settings or properties
+                    // The first level indicates settings or properties.
-                    // and the second indicating the kind of setting/property var settingsRecord = record.GetField<AvroRecord>("settings");
+                    // The second level indicates the type of setting or property. var settingsRecord = record.GetField<AvroRecord>("settings");
                     var deviceSettingsRecord = settingsRecord.GetField<IDictionary<string, dynamic>>("device");
                     var fanSpeed = deviceSettingsRecord["fanSpeed"];